 - Have a set of mediation tools to support the varied levels of language acquisition represented in the room.

 - Be willing to accept imperfect language from students as they learn to master English and academic language.

-Engaging EBs in complex tasks around challenging texts in English is no simple feat, but with the right tools at teachers’ disposal, we know that it is one they can accomplish.
-Careful planning and consideration about appropriate texts, student characteristics, and the tasks that best scaffold instruction help facilitate EBs to engage in the kinds of discussions that will not only build English, but also create critical thinkers and speakers.
+Engaging EMLs in complex tasks around challenging texts in English is no simple feat, but with the right tools at teachers’ disposal, we know that it is one they can accomplish.
+Careful planning and consideration about appropriate texts, student characteristics, and the tasks that best scaffold instruction help facilitate EMLs to engage in the kinds of discussions that will not only build English, but also create critical thinkers and speakers.
 These practices engage students and strengthen identity and agency because they are invited to use their voice to think, learn, and justify their arguments.

 Fillmore, L. W. (2010).
 Charting the course of success for English language learners conference: Common Core State Standards implementation.
 Council of Chief State School Officers (CCSSO).

 Garcia, O., Kleifgen, J. A., and Falchi, L. (2008).
 From English language learners to emergent bilinguals.
 (Equity Matters: Research Review No.1)

 Michaels, S., & O’Connor, C. (2012).
 Talk science primer.
 Cambridge, MA: TERC.